opendistro/for-elasticsearch-docs/docs/elasticsearch/tasksapis.md

 POST _tasks/<task_id>/_cancel
 ```

-The cancel operation supports the same parameters as the `tasks` API, so you can cancel all cancellable tasks on multiple nodes like in the following example:
+The cancel operation supports the same parameters as the `tasks` API.
+To all cancelable tasks on multiple nodes:

 ```
 POST _tasks/_cancel?nodes=odfe-node1,odfe-node2
 ```

-## Attaching Headers to Tasks
+## Attaching headers to tasks

 To associate requests with tasks for better tracking, you can provide a `X-Opaque-Id:<ID_number>` header as part of the HTTPS request reader of your `curl` command, and the API will attach the specified header in the returned result.